 I wish I could say this vegetarian spaghetti alla puttanesca recipe was inspired by a trip to Naples, overlooking the Italian countryside while sipping a bottle of wine.
 But no, rather, it was inspired by my husband, years ago when he requested it for dinner in our Texas kitchen.
 Ha!
 A rare thing, his request, so I got to work.

 This was when I was eating fish, and so I whipped up a puttanesca recipe that included anchovies.
 It was flavorful and absolutely memorable.
 So simple and easy, it became a recipe I made on regular rotation.

 Pasta puttanesca is a classic Italian dish invented in Naples.
 This simple recipe is greater than the sum of its parts, culminating into a salty, briny and garlicky combination that’s simply comforting and so satisfying.

-To keep this recipe vegetarian and vegan however, I’ve omitted the anchovies that are included in some traditional recipes and opt for vegan Worchestshire sauce to keep that umami flavor apparent.
+To keep this recipe vegetarian and vegan, however, I’ve omitted the anchovies that are included in some traditional recipes and opted for vegan Worcestershire sauce to keep that umami flavor apparent.
 I gleaned this idea from a recipe and olive tasting class with Divina, maker of fine olives and antipasti, some years ago.
 I’ve been making it this way ever since.